RayIIe/RayIIe/README.md

 - 👋 Hi, I’m Dawid

-- 🎓 I am fourth year student of Computer Science.
+- 🎓 I am graduated student of Computer Science.
 On daily basis I oversee Erasmus Students Network in my homecity.
  I see my role as an oppurtunity to thrive together with students from all over the world.

 - 🌱 I’m currently learning React